Outsourcing in United States

 Principaux dossiers

-- Advised on the restructuring of Red Robin’s contract intake, negotiation, management, governance and administration processes a number of years ago, and acted as outside counsel to Red Robin in its strategic outsourced services arrangements, along with its other general commercial contract arrangements.
+• Advised on the restructuring of Red Robin’s contract intake, negotiation, management, governance and administration processes, and as outside counsel to Red Robin in its strategic outsourced services arrangements, along with its other general commercial contract arrangements.

 Arnold & Porter